raunaqgupta/open-source-docs/README.md

 # open-source-docs

 This repository contains documentation for PlanetScale open source projects.
+For licensing and contribution guidelines, see the directories for the individual projects.

-The documentation for Vitess is [here](https://github.com/vitessio/vitess).
+The documentation for the main Vitess open source project is [here](https://github.com/vitessio/vitess).